katetywu/Financial-Market/README.md

-# Relationship between financing and productivity
+# Financing and Productivity: Evidence from Indian Manufacturing Industry
 ### Summary
 To examine the relationship between financing and productivity in India, this analysis uses Prowess database from [Center of Monitoring Indian Economy](https://www.cmie.com/), which contains over 48,000 manufacturing companies and has a 25-year time series for the older companies.
 Econometrics and quantitative economics concepts are used to define the model.
-STATA was used to analyze the whole study, but STATA kernel in Jupyter Notebook will show the processes and codes here.
-The goal is to test whether the causality existed in this relationship.

 ### Models
 #### (1) Baseline